dutycycle/bradfield-csi/metrics/README.md

 * `metrics_baseline.go` is the program as given.

-* `metrics_optized.go` is an optimized version that uses an array-based vs object-oriented approach.
+* `metrics_array.go` is an optimized version that uses an array-based vs object-oriented approach.

 * `metrics_streaming.go` is a second optimized version that uses a single pass through the source files.